neurodatascience/QLS-course-materials/Lectures/09-Machine_Learning_2/README.md

-# 8. Machine Learning 2: Model selection and validation
+# 9. Machine Learning 2: Model selection and validation

-These are the materials for the second lecture on machine learning, which will take place on Tuesday, July 12 in the afternoon.
+These are the materials for the second lecture on machine learning, which will take place on Thursday, May 4 in the afternoon.

 The main focus is how to properly evaluate machine learning models and perform hyperparameter selection, using tools from